 Work submitted in courses must be your own.
 You may consult friends or native speakers about a limited number of specific problems, but your work may not be corrected or rewritten by others.
+The use of ChatGPT, or any other forms of AI to complete your work in Spanish is prohibited.
 Exceptions to this rule must be made explicitly by the instructor and/or Director-in-Residence, and must apply to all students.
 The submission of one piece of work in more than one course without the explicit permission of the instructors and Director-in-Residence is prohibited.
 You are strongly encouraged as well to ascertain the format in which individual faculty members expect and will accept quotations from secondary sources.